7 Tips for choosing a Wedding Photographer

 6. What questions should I ask my photographer?

 This part is crucial to your consultation with the photographer.
 Should I hire a second photographer?
 The second photographers are helpful when your wedding has a large number of guests or you have multiple locations on the day of the wedding.
 Also, if you and your other half want to have a good focus on morning preparations photos of the day.
 A lot of people recently are asking for a second photographer to cover the groom preparations.
 Ask the professional about what they recommend.

 What time should I plan to get into the dress?

 What time should we have our First Dance?

-Most weddings have a 10 hr coverage with a comfortable timeline but you might need more or less coverage than that.
+Most weddings have a 10 hr coverage with a comfortable timeline, but you might need more or less coverage than that.
 What wedding packages are most popular and why?
 Packages save you money instead of a-la-carte custom pricing.
-Having prints and albums at the end of the wedding experience is ideal because you don’t have to worry about those things after the honeymoon and it will save you money in the long run.
+Having prints and albums at the end of the wedding experience is ideal because you don’t have to worry about those things after the honeymoon, and it will save you money in the long run.
 It took me 3 years to purchase my own wedding album because it wasn’t a priority.
 I regret not purchasing it when I booked my photographer.
 It’s our favourite thing to share with friends and loved ones.
 My daughter loves going through it

 7. What about engagement photos?
-Engagement Shoot?
+Pre-wedding Shoot?

 An engagement session is going to set the pace for what your pictures will be during the wedding.
-It’s like a stress-free trial on the experience.
+It’s like a stress-free trial of the experience.
 You’ll end up feeling comfortable in front of the camera, trusting your photographer and being much more relaxed when the day comes.
 Consider the main benefit of the engagement session as becoming comfortable with your photographer and photos secondary.
 This will ensure your wedding images are the best they can be.
 Also, this is a great opportunity to talk about some specific shots you have imagined having for your wedding.
 This can also be an adventure Engagement session, hiking, boots etc…

 An End Note